Caesarsage/afri-aid/README.md

-# afri-aid Website Frontend Template
+# Afri-Aid Website Frontend Template
 This is the Front End Repository for heath based web application from GAD community project

 ## User Interface